nethesis/fpp/README.md

   Parameters:
   - `token`: Apple Device token
   - `topic`: Unique topic to identify the mobile device.
 The topic is the sha256sum of the token received by the client
+  - `type`: Registration type, can be `apple` for iOS devices and `firebase` for Android devices

-- `/deregister`: POST, deregister an iOS device.
+- `/deregister`: POST, deregister a device.
 Both the device token and the topic must be a string of 64 hex characters.
   If the tuple token/topic is valid, the tuple will be deleted from the database.
   This endpoint must be validated with an header `Instance-Token`, see `INSTANCE_TOKEN` env var.
   Parameters:
   - `token`: Apple Device token
   - `topic`: Unique topic to identify the mobile device.
 The topic is the sha256sum of the token received by the client
+  - `type`: Registration type, can be `apple` for iOS devices and `firebase` for Android devices

 - `/send`: POST, send a wake-up notification to a device
   Parameters:
   - `type`: Notification type, can be `apple` or `firebase`.
-If `type` is `apple`, the iOS device should already have been registered: the server will wake up the device token corresponding to the given `topic`
+    The device must be already registered: the server will wake up the device token corresponding to the given `topic`
   - `topic`: Unique topic to identify the mobile device.
 The topic is the sha256sum of the token received by the client after the login